 Napoleon Hill says for example that when someone DESIRES something so deeply that he can bet his entire future on a single shot, he is then sure to win.

-I hope nobody is ever too sure to win the lottery
+I hope nobody is ever too sure to win the lottery, albeit I’m afraid there are plenty of people who lost everything chasing their deep desires.

 The author says that laborers will certainly receive more money (when?) and will be led by better leaders (very paternalistic to imply they will be happy being led, with just a bit more money), BUT: